‘Nobody thought to save this man’s life,’ says brother of mentally ill man killed by police

 The withheld video includes witness statements along with “video of responding officers where their video did not capture the incident or officers that were directly involved in the event,” Heinlein said.

-Though Damon Flenaugh appreciated the ability to see police footage, he said Saturday that finding out additional video was withheld has left his family with doubts.
+Though Damon Flenaugh appreciated the chance to see police footage, he said Saturday that finding out additional video was withheld has left his family with doubts.

 “They just keep lying to us,” he said.
 “They are not trustworthy and we are supposed to trust them with our lives.
 Fundamentally, how does that work?
 You are not building any faith in the people.”